zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/helpers/upload/modes.md

                     )
             )

-    The Name is used to specify the unique name of the Upload component.
-It is used to set the id and name HTML attributes.
+    The name attribute is required and must be unique.
-    Setting the name is mandatory and exception would be thrown otherwise.
+	It will be used as a form field name in the requests to the server.

 2. Implement the Save controller action: